 In order to benchmark, there must be at least 10 submissions and the rubric must include rating prompts.
-If there are fewer than 10 groups in your class for a group assignment, benchmarking will not work.
+If there are fewer than 10 submissions in the entire class (in a group assignment, there must be at least 10 groups) or if there are no rating prompts in the rubric, benchmarking will not work.

 Instructors choose to benchmark when they want to have a significant ‘say’ in the submission grades of an assignment.
 Benchmarking allows them to set the curve based on the student work that they grade.
 It reminds students that the instructor is an essential part of the peer assessment process and gives the instructor a chance to see the work that students are submitting.

 Benchmarking is typically used in larger classes where the instructor is not planning on reviewing submissions.
 In benchmarking, the instructor assigns a percentage grade and does not give comments or ratings according to the rubric.
 If you are reviewing a majority or all of the submissions (or if you don’t want to do any grading at all), you should use Curved Grading instead.

 You can set an assignment to have benchmarked grades at any time.
 If you are setting up the assignment, go to the Grading screen and choose Benchmarked.
 If you want to edit the settings after it has been set up, click on the gear by the assignment name and then Edit.
 Navigate to the Grading screen, choose Benchmarked, and then click Next until you get to the Finish screen to save the assignment and settings.

 How to benchmark

 The benchmarking process starts after the feedback phase is over, and must be done before the assignment will generate results.
 The assignment dashboard will show that you can now Benchmark submissions in the Assignment Actions timeline.
 Click Benchmark to get started.